 Skip to main content

-In this example, we use DBOS and FastAPI to deploy an online storefront that's resilient to any failure.
+In this example, we use DBOS and FastAPI to build an online storefront that's resilient to any failure.

 You can see the application live here.
 Try playing with it and pressing the crash button as often as you want.
 Within a few seconds, the app will recover and resume as if nothing happened.